Malang: Sengguruh Kingdom

 Sengguruh is the last Hindu kingdom and the rest of the heritage of Majapahit sympathizers in Malang.
 He was an independent kingdom after the fall of Majapahit.
 Hermanus Johannes de Graff argued that the son of the Brawijaya VII, Raden Pramana fled to the remote mountain region in the south due to the occupation of Daha (Kadiri) (capital of Majapahit since Girindrawardhana – Brawijaya VI) by Sultan Trenggana from Demak in 1527.
 The leader of this region is Arya Terung with the title Adipati Sengguruh.
 The name Sengguruh is said to be related to the existence of an education center and the residence of the knights or banner (commonly called Kepanjian or Kepanjen area).
 The banners who want to study in Kepanjen are said to be saying "Let's go to the Teacher" which refers to the place where they study.
 These words gradually became Sengguruh.

 According to Babad ing Gresik (Chronicles of Gresik), the kingdom had tried to attack the Lamongan and Giri (Gresik) areas in 1535.
 However, the efforts of Arya Terung were unsuccessful, if not failed to maintain their occupation of the two regions.
 In fact, according to the records in Tedhak Dermayudan, after the failure of the conquest, Arya Terung adopted Islam and spread Islamic teachings throughout Sengguruh.
 As a result, the Majapahit sympathizers led by Raden Pramana rebelled and made the Arya Terung flee north around the lower reaches of the Brantas River.
 With the help of Sultan Trenggana who had conquered the former capital of the Singhasari Empire in 1545.
 Sengguruh succeeded in quelling the rebellion.
 Raden Pramana fled towards Blambangan.
 In Serat Kanda, Sultan Trenggana once again appointed Arya Terung as Duke of Sengguruh which was under the Demak Sultanate.
 In addition, the Malang area after the conquest of Sultan Trenggana changed to Kutho Bedah ("The Destructed City").
-Sengguruh Kingdom remains in the form of ruins in Sumedang Hamlet, Jenggala Village (on the west side of Sengguruh Village), District Kepanjen, Malang Regency.
+Sengguruh Kingdom remains in the form of ruins in Sumedang Hamlet of Jenggala Village (on the west side of Sengguruh Village), in Kepanjen District, Malang Regency.